duckida/chessboard/JOURNAL.md

 - Using UART hardware Serial on the Pico and reading this on the Pi
 - Fixing systemd service order
 - General debugging
+- The current `main.py` is written by AI, but this is after shipping to Hack Club.
+I aim to rewrite this completely myself in the future.